alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 I start by saving the HTML file, using the "Save As" button in my web browser.

-Then I open that file in my web browser and my text editor.
+I open that file in my web browser and my text editor.
-Using the browser's developer tools, I look for external files that I need to save locally -- stylesheets, fonts, images.
+Using the browser's developer tools, I look for external files that I need to save locally -- stylesheets, fonts, images, and so on.
 I download the missing files, edit the HTML in my text editor to point at the local copy, then reload the page in the browser to see the result.
-I keep going until I have a self-contained, offline copy of the page.
+I keep going until I've downloaded everything, and I have a self-contained, offline copy of the page.

 Most of my time in the developer tools is spent in two tabs.